 SOCIOLOGY A LEVEL

-The AS is a one year course which comprises of two units of work:
+The A Level is a two year course which comprises of three units of work:

-Unit 1 – Education, Research Methods in Context
+Unit 1 – Education and Methods in Context and Research Methods

-Unit 2 – Families and Households, Beliefs in Society
+Unit 2 – Health and Beliefs in Society

-Unit 3 – Crime and Deviance, Sociological Theory and Method
+Unit 3 – Crime and Deviance and theory and methods.

 GCSE Grade 6 in English

-GCSE Grade 5 in Maths and C in Science
+GCSE Grade 5 in Maths and grade 4 in Science